Only Ignorant Students Don’t Know These Types Of Sentences

 • Can you repeat the question, please?

-Of course, a table will help in improving our understanding.
+Of course, a table will help in improving your understanding of different kinds of sentences.

-Starts with a question word or auxiliary verb, followed by subject and predicate.
+StructureIt starts with a question word or auxiliary verb, followed by a subject and predicate.

 Imperative Sentences

 Definition: An imperative sentence is telling someone to do something!
 Commands are direct orders to take action, like “Go get me a cup of coffee!” or “Help me clean up this mess!”
-They’re often used to give instructions or requests and have an assertive tone.
+They’re often used to give instructions or requests and have an assertive tone, just like in technical writing or manual-style papers.

-Structure: Commands are usually phrased in the imperative mood, beginning with the base form of the verb and implying “you” as the subject.
+Structure: In these types of sentences, commands are usually phrased in the imperative mood, beginning with the base form of the verb and implying “you” as the subject.
 They usually end with a period or exclamation mark to add emphasis.

-Importance: We use imperative sentences when we need to give someone a clear direction, make a request, or issue a command.
-We use them in both everyday conversations and formal written instructions.
+Importance: Imperative sentences are used when we need to give someone clear direction, make a request, or issue a command.
+They are used in both everyday conversations and formal written instructions.

 • Sit very quietly here.